National Committee on United States–China Relations: History

-1970s to the 1990s

-During the years leading up to the 1979 normalization of relations, the National Committee encouraged thoughtful discussion about China policy among Americans and encouraged direct dialogue between American and Chinese people.
-The National Committee became the principal organization conducting public policy and other exchanges between China and the United States during the years leading up to the Reform and Opening and the establishment of diplomatic relations in 1979.

-The Committee originally had intended to be only a "catalyst" in opening relations with China, a short-term temporary goal.
+The Committee originally had intended to be only a "catalyst" in opening relations with the PRC, a short-term temporary goal.
 But a change in this attitude came when it was called upon to manage the visit of the Chinese table-tennis team, part of American ping-pong diplomacy.
 Because there were no official diplomatic relations between the two countries, the State Department had to rely on private resources.
 The Committee stepped in, raised money, and made arrangements.
 This experience changed the committee's relations with American and Chinese officials, as well as its own goals.
 In the 1980s, the Committee expanded its work to promote sustained interactions between influential Chinese and Americans in governance, media, urban planning, international relations, and economic management.

-During the 1990s, the Committee expanded into rule of law, legislative affairs and the expansion of civil society in China.
-Programs included mayoral and municipal leader exchanges, judicial training and exchanges of senior jurists (including U.S. Supreme Court Justice Anthony M. Kennedy), and exchanges and programs on banking and economic policy, journalism, NGO and foundation development, human rights, and public health.